DTOX-Consulting/enterprise-starter/README.md

 ## 💾 State Management

-While this starter doesn't include a specific state management library, we believe it's essential for you to choose the one that best suits your project's needs.
+While this starter doesn't include a specific state management library, we believe it's essential for you to choose the one that best suits your project's needs (Jotai is the default installed).
 Here are some libraries we recommend for state management:

+### Jotai

+[Jotai](https://github.com/pmndrs/jotai) is an atom-based state management library for React that focuses on providing a minimal and straightforward API.
+Its atom-based approach allows you to manage your state in a granular way while still being highly optimized for bundle size.

 ### Zustand

 [Zustand](https://github.com/pmndrs/zustand) is a small, fast, and scalable state management library.
 It's designed to be simple and intuitive, making it a great choice for small to medium-sized projects.
 It's also optimized for bundle size, ensuring minimal impact on your app's performance.

-### Jotai

-[Jotai](https://github.com/pmndrs/jotai) is an atom-based state management library for React that focuses on providing a minimal and straightforward API.
-Its atom-based approach allows you to manage your state in a granular way while still being highly optimized for bundle size.

 ### Recoil